Does BIMI trickle down to subdomains and how to control subdomain BIMI display?

 Pattern 2: subdomain uses its own BIMIdns

-Pattern 1 is the default I prefer when the organization has one brand logo and many sending subdomains.
-Pattern 2 is best when a subdomain has a legitimate separate brand identity.
-Pattern 3 is the targeted opt-out when the parent record should remain active but a specific subdomain should not show a logo.
+Pattern 1 fits an organization with one brand logo and many sending subdomains.
+Pattern 2 fits a subdomain with a separate brand identity.
+Pattern 3 is the targeted opt-out when the parent assertion should remain active but a specific subdomain should not show a logo.

 Validation order

-- DNS: Confirm the BIMI TXT record exists at the intended selector and domain.
+- DNS: Confirm one BIMI TXT record exists at the intended selector and domain.

-- DMARC: Confirm the visible From domain passes domain matching and has enforcement.
+- DMARC: Confirm the visible From domain passes domain matching and has an effective enforcement policy.

-- Logo: Confirm the SVG file is reachable over HTTPS and follows BIMI formatting rules.
+- Logo: Confirm the SVG file is reachable over HTTPS, uses the correct MIME type, and follows BIMI formatting rules.

-- Certificate: Confirm the VMC or CMC path is valid where the mailbox provider requires it.
+- Certificate: Confirm the VMC or CMC is valid and covers the domain where the mailbox provider requires evidence.

 What can still stop the logo

 A correct parent BIMI record does not guarantee a visible logo.
 Mailbox providers make the final display decision, and BIMI has several dependencies outside the TXT record itself.
-When a subdomain does not show the logo, I work through the same failure points in order rather than changing random DNS records.
+When a subdomain does not show the logo, work through the same failure points in order instead of changing unrelated DNS records.

 |